Wie-geht-GeSo/geso-website/README.md

 - **Access Directus CMS**: Open http://localhost:8055 in your browser.
 - **View the Frontend**: Visit http://localhost:5173 to see the live application.

+To access the **Directus** cms on http://localhost:8055 use the default credentials:

+- User: admin@example.com
+- Password: directus

 ### 🔍 Setting Up Search

 To vectorize and prepare pages for search with Weaviate: